 Idea 2: Choose Stylish, Slip-Resistant Surfaces

 - The Idea: Look for flooring with inherent texture or a certified slip-resistance rating.
-A textured surface provides more grip for wet feet.
+A textured surface naturally provides more grip for wet feet.
 Many products are given an “R-rating,” and R10 or higher is a great standard to aim for in a domestic bathroom.

 - How to achieve it: Slate-effect LVT, matt finish porcelain, and many types of textured vinyl offer excellent slip resistance without compromising on a high-end look.
 You get safety without sacrificing your design vision.